by Rick Warren — December 6, 2017

 There is no plan B for your life.
 God knew all the mistakes you’d make before you were born.
 He also knew he’d fit those mistakes into his plan.

 That means you can relax.
 You can stop being anxious.
+Anxiety is a major killjoy.
 Instead, sit back and relax.
-Do the best with what God has given you.
+Do the best with God what has given you.
 God will work everything into his plan.

 How cool is that?